 - Data research design and applications

 Prospective employers and professors also evaluate students on their immersion experience towards the end of the program.
-The immersion experience involves students grouping themselves into teams to accomplish a project that has real-world implications.
+The immersion experience involves students grouping themselves into teams to accomplish a project that has real-world implications, and often using real-world data.
 This is the point where academics meets concrete applications of data science, and is also a chance to demonstrate interpersonal communication and teamwork skills.

 Key Competencies and Objectives